Are Plastic Toys Safe?

 In October 2017, the Consumer Product Safety Commission voted to ban five more harmful phthalate chemicals from plastic used in children’s toys after a lawsuit brought by the Natural Resources Defense Council, the Environmental Justice Health Alliance and Breast Cancer Prevention Partners.

-If you inspect toy labels, you’ll rarely find the type of plastics used in manufacturing listed.
-For favorite toys that you’re not ready to part with, you can contact the manufacturer to confirm the plastic makeup.
+If you inspect toy labels or their brand’s website, you’ll rarely find the type of plastics used in manufacturing listed.
+For favorite toys that you’re not ready to part with, you can contact the manufacturer to confirm the plastic material makeup.

 A Word About LEGOs